 The Key Usage extension shall be marked as critical and shall include only the digitalSignature value.

-The Extended Key Usage extension shall be present, marked as critical, and shall be include the value id-kp-codeSigning to indicate that the certificate is used in the signing of downloadable executable code.
+The Extended Key Usage extension shall be present, marked as critical, and shall include the value id-kp-codeSigning to indicate that the certificate is used in the signing of downloadable executable code.
 For author code signing certificates this extension shall also include the value id-atsc-kp-author.
 For distributor code signing certificates this extension shall include the value id-atsc-kp-distributor.

+For distributor code signing certificates, Subject Directory Attributes extension shall be present, not marked as critical, and shall include an attribute of type id-atsc-sdattr-bsid and values that contain a SET OF INTEGER (as described in RFC 5280 [12]), each integer in the set contains a Broadcast Stream Identifier.

 ATSC 3.0 Broadcast Signaling Signer Certificate Profile

-The RSA key size for any OCSP responder certificate shall be at least 2048 bits.
+The RSA key size for any broadcast signaling signing certificate shall be at least 2048 bits.

+The ECDSA key size for any broadcast signaling signing certificate shall be at least 256 bits.

 The Key Usage extension shall be marked as critical and shall include only the digitalSignature value.